-Fuller was born July 12, 1895, a grand-nephew of Margaret Fuller and grandson of Unitarian minister Arthur Buckminster Fuller.
+Fuller was born in Milton, Mass., on July 12, 1895, a grand-nephew of Margaret Fuller and grandson of Unitarian minister Arthur Buckminster Fuller.
 An inventive child, he attended Milton Academy and Harvard College, though he didn’t fit in with the fraternity environment.
 Harvard expelled him twice.

 He earned a machinist’s certification and worked as a mechanic in a Canadian textile mill.
 He also served in the U.S. Navy during World War I. In 1917, he married Anne Hewlett, and they had a daughter, Alexandra.
 She died of complications from polio and spinal meningitis before she turned four.
 Fuller went into a deep depression and, while walking along Lake Michigan in Chicago, considered suicide.